 Solar panels (AKA "Modules") are often thought of as the most important piece of equipment in terms of system selection.
-Truth is, there are dozens of quality panel manufacturers, yes, even some that manufacture in China.
-Our approach allows us to design your system with panels that will deliver lasting value and best suit your objectives and concerns.
+Truth is, there are dozens of quality panel manufacturers that will deliver lasting value in your system.
+Our approach allows us to design your system with panels that best suit your objectives and concerns.

 Solar inverters are perhaps the most underrated element of a PV system.
 Everyone sees the panels on the roof, but the inverter is the true workhorse in the relationship.
 Investing in a quality inverter that has the appropriate capabilities will render benefits many times in costs in the mid and long term.
 Unlike solar panels, there are actually very significant difference in capabilities between inverter platforms.
 No matter who you go with, make sure you understand the basis for the inverter being utilized and explore it's contrasts to its alternatives.

 The ideal project funding is a factor of your capital limitations, future plans, your tax appetite, system design possibilities, and the broad spectrum of financing options that exist.
 For example, a retired home owner with no future plans to sell may be best suited for a HELOC where they enjoy net savings from day 1, recover tax credits over several years, and retain the equity in their property with the value of the system.
 However, a small business with moderate capital may be best off funding the project directly

 Leases and PPA's (Power Purchase Agreements) present a great financing structure for non-profits who do not otherwise have access to tax incentives.
 However, for home owners and businesses, they will rarely ever provide a net financial benefit in comparison to the slew of other project financing options where you retain ownership of the tax incentives.
 Currently, for a home owner, the cash benefit under a zero down financing program like GEMS will render more positive cash flows in the first year than a lease/PPA will provide over 20 years!